On-Campus Student Employment

 IV.
 PROCEDURES (MAJOR)

-- Labor Position Requests.
-Supervisors who wish to fill a student labor position shall complete a Job Description Form and submit is to Human Resources for evaluation and classification into Pay Class.
+1. Labor Position Requests.
+Supervisors who wish to fill a student labor position shall complete a Job Description Form and submit it to Human Resources for evaluation and classification into Pay Class.

-- Continuation of On-Campus Student Employee Position.
+3. Continuation of On-Campus Student Employee Position.
 Human Resources shall review an on-campus student employee position prior to the start of each academic year at the request of the supervisory department.
-The student employee position shall exist until the supervisory department request that it be eliminated.
-Supervisory departments shall continue to seek approval for spending through submission of a Personnel Action Request (PAR) form.
+The student employee position shall exist until the supervisory department requests that it be eliminated.
+Supervisory departments shall continue to seek approval for spending through ePAF submission.

-- Supplemental Funding.
-If department plans to work a Federal Work Study (FWS) student in excess of his/her FWS award, the department shall identify, in advance, the source of the additional funds on a PAR.
+4. Supplemental Funding.
+If a department plans to work a Federal Work Study (FWS) student in excess of his/her FWS award, the department shall identify, in advance, the source of the additional funds through ePAF.
 If Operating Expense (OE) funds will be used, the Business Office shall transfer budget authority from the department’s OE budget to Personnel Services.
 Human Resources shall consider requests for supplemental funding on a case-by-case basis with approval from the President.

 V. RELATED DOCUMENTS, FORMS AND TOOLS